 Red represents the blood shed during the struggle for independence.
 Black represents the African continent.
-The central emblem features a half-gear (representing workers and industry), a machete (representing peasants and agricultural struggle), and a star (representing internationalism and progress).
+The central emblem features a half-gear (workers), a machete (peasants), and a star (internationalism and progress).

 History

 Adopted on November 11, 1975, when Angola gained independence from Portugal.
-The design was inspired by the flag of the MPLA (People's Movement for the Liberation of Angola).
+The design was inspired by the flag of the MPLA, the movement that led the independence struggle.

 Construction

-A horizontal bicolour of red and black with a yellow emblem in the center.
+A 2:3 ratio.
+A horizontal bicolour of red and black with a yellow emblem in the center featuring a half-gear, machete, and star.